Food Sensitivities And Autoimmune

 The lab then marks the IgG response to proteins in 190 common foods.
 They use a colour scheme for the tested foods along with a number score.
 The foods in red should be avoided, yellow in moderation and green, no worries.
 The marking scheme is based on the IgG response.

-I have seen allergists all my life and they have been helpful to improve my quality of life in various ways.
-My environmental allergies have never gone away BUT as I’ve learned to work on my health and detoxification pathways and my reactions are much less severe.
+I have seen allergists all my life and they have been helpful to improve my quality of life in various ways (environmental, animals and food).
+My environmental and animal allergies are still there BUT as I’ve learned to work on my health and detoxification pathways, my reactions are much less severe and I can even dog sit for friends!

-My childhood food allergies (peas, peanuts, oats and oranges) have lessened over the years.
-YET, I've developed new allergies ... hazelnuts which now requires an epipen.
+My childhood food allergies (peas, peanuts, oats and oranges) have also lessened over the years.
+YET, I've developed new allergies into adulthood ... hazelnuts now require an epipen.

 In my latest visit to the allergist, I actually had to push for this hazelnut testing as an itchy mouth (my symptom) didn't seem life threatening.
-I also asked about gluten and dairy because I break out in eczema and get ulcers in my mouth when I ate dairy or wheat.
+I also asked about gluten and dairy because I was breaking out in eczema and ulcers in my mouth when I ate these foods.

-Gluten and dairy ... no, not an allergy and the advice I was given was to eat more ... there was no reason to cut them out of my diet, even though it was causing mouth ulcers and eczema.
+Gluten and dairy ... no, not an allergy.
+The advice I was given was to eat more ... there was no reason to cut them out of my diet, even though my skin said otherwise.

-So, I ordered a food sensitivity test to compare.
+So, I ordered my first food sensitivity test to compare.

-In my professional and personal experience, depending on your state of health, you can have heightened sensitivity to what is entering your body.
+In my professional, depending on your state of health, you can have heightened sensitivity to what is entering your body.
 State of mind, chronic inflammation, stress, physical injury, toxic overload, leaky gut and bacterial imbalances can all negatively influence your body's immune response and can contribute to food sensitivities.

 The reason why I recommend food sensitivity tests under these situations is to eliminate any possible external triggers - exterior irritants - that may cause an additional inflammatory response.